Jayme Stedman – Director

 It has always been Kristine’s dream to teach dance to the next generation of kids.
 Kristine is extremely excited that she has been able to live her dream the past three years at Millennium and cannot wait for season four and many years to come.

 Justine started dancing at the age of three and quickly realized that dancing was all that she wanted to do!
 She started off at Pat Peare School of Dance and at the age of 10 decided to follow her dream and start dancing competitively at Larkin Dance Studio.
 At Larkin she vigorously trained in Ballet, Jazz, Tap, Lyrical, Pilates, Hip-hop and Musical Theatre spending most week nights and weekends at the studio.
-With her family’s incredible support and the amazing guidance of her dance teachers she was able to start off at Larkin as the underdog competing as an alternate her first year, moving all the way up to dancing front row center her senior year.
+With her family’s incredible support and the amazing guidance of her dance teachers she was able to start off at Larkin as the underdog competing as an alternate her first year, moving all the way up to securing a front row center spot her senior year.

 Marlee began dancing at age 3 and hasn’t stopped since.
 She grew up dancing at a local studio and attended The Saint Paul Conservatory for Performing Artists where she also studied dance.
 Marlee has been trained in a variety of styles such as lyrical, modern, contemporary, jazz, ballet, musical theater, tap, african, and clogging.